MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-video.md

 ---
-title: Add video
+title: Add a video
-description: Learn how to add videos to your Power Pages.
+description: Learn how to add videos to your Power Pages site.
 author: nickdoelman
 ms.topic: conceptual
 ms.custom: